piebomb101/Coding_Two_Final_Project/README.md

 CODING 2: FINAL PROJECT READ ME

-Note to the marker::  My code to be marked is the ofApp.h, ofApp.cpp and also in the ncKinectv2Core.cpp and .h function (bottom of repository).
+Note to the marker::  My code to be marked is the ofApp.h, ofApp.cpp (in src) and also in the ncKinectv2Core.cpp and .h function (bottom of repository).

 Creative Motivations::